 Having an unlimited upload rate will not always affect downloading speeds.
 In fact, limiting your upload power too much can even affect your download speed.

-Think about symmetry. uTorrent employs a mutual fair sharing algorithm, that ensures fairness in a torrent swarm.
-Users that upload more are usually prioritised.
-And if you limit upload too much your download speed will be affected as well.
+uTorrent employs a mutual fair sharing algorithm that ensures fairness in a torrent swarm.
+Users that upload more are usually prioritized.
+And if you limit upload too much, your download speed will be affected as well.

-If you reduce upload rate too much, the TCP acknowledgement packets will be delayed and get lost.
-This will bring congestion to your application (slow download rates).
+If you reduce the upload rate too much, the TCP acknowledgment packets will be delayed and get lost.
+Reducing uploads will bring congestion to your application (slow download rates).

-Don’t focus too much on reducing upload speeds, instead work on smaller queues.
-A large queue of uploads will definitely affect your download speed.
+Don’t focus too much on reducing upload speeds; instead, work on smaller queues.
+A large queue of uploads will affect your download speed.

-There are no best queue settings in uTorrent, it all depends on your downloading needs.
+There are no best queue settings in uTorrent; it depends on your downloading needs.
 If you are eager to download 20 files at a time, you can configure the uTorrent application to do so.
-But remember, each file that you download at the same time will take a piece of your bandwidth.
+But remember, each file that you download simultaneously will take a piece of your resources.

 File consolidation and completion will take longer times.
 If you have all the time in the world, keep a long queue.
-But if it is download speed what you are looking to improve, a smaller queue will accomplish it.
+But if it is download speed that you are looking to improve, a smaller queue will accomplish that.

-To adjust the queuing settings, go to Options > Preferences > Queuing.
+- To adjust the queuing uTorrent settings, go to Options > Preferences > Queuing.

-But everything is in relation to your speed.
-With a 500Mbps you can use a 1:1 ratio and go for 20 active upload/downloads.
+But everything is about your speed.
+With 500Mbps, you can use a 1:1 ratio and go for 20 active upload/downloads.

 Individual Torrent Bandwidth Allocation.

-But having 20 torrents queued with a high-speed bandwidth allocated will not guarantee anything if you have a seedless or even worse… a dead torrent.
-Checking and improving the health of your torrents is a very good way to ensure high speed.
+But having 20 torrents queued with a high-speed bandwidth allocated will not guarantee anything if you have a seedless or, even worse, a dead torrent.
+Checking and improving the health of your torrents is a perfect way to ensure high speed.

 A torrent is a small file that contains all the metadata about files and folders.
 It does not hold any content data.
-It also contains a list of all the network torrent trackers that link you with the right peer (seeder or leecher).
-A seeder is a user who shares a file and a leecher is another user downloading the same file.
+It also includes a list of all the network torrent trackers that link you with the correct torrent seeder.

-It seems evident.
-A healthy torrent would be one with high activity, especially lots of seeders.
+A healthy torrent contains high activity, especially lots of seeders (or peers—users sharing portions of the file).
 Before downloading a torrent file, make sure that there are a lot of seeders.
-More seeders than leechers.

-To get a more accurate and actual health information, you can also check the file once is downloading.
-Go to the download bar, under Health and Seeds/Peers.
+- To get more accurate and actual health information, you can also check the file when downloading.
+Go to the download bar under Health and Seeds/Peers.
 You can see the current quantity of connected seeds and peers.

 Automatic Peer Discovery Mechanisms.

-Automatic discovery mechanisms find more peers in a swarm, without manually having to add trackers.
-Make sure the following mechanisms are enabled; as they will help when trackers are difficult to find.
+Automatic discovery mechanisms help you find more peers in a swarm without manually adding trackers.
+Ensure the following tools are enabled, as they will help when trackers are challenging to find.

-To change BitTorrent protocol configuration, go to Options > Preferences > BitTorrent.
-By default, uTorrent enables DHT, Local Peer Discovery and Peer Exchange.
-If are downloading from public trackers, leave the boxes checked.
+- Go to Options > Preferences > BitTorrent.
+By default, uTorrent enables DHT, Local Peer Discovery, and Peer Exchange.
+If you are downloading from public trackers, leave the boxes checked.